lebull/musings/interviews/realistic_questions.md

 ## 22. How have you leveraged data to develop a strategy?

-NYI, Opportunities/Leads user behaviors by session
+Opportunities/Leads user behaviors by session

 ## 23. a time when you were 75% through a project, & you had to pivot strategy